-Bartlesville, Oklahoma (population 36,498) is located 40 miles north of Tulsa and 20 miles south of the Kansas state line.
-Because Bartlesville served as the long-time global headquarters of Phillips Petroleum Company (now ConocoPhillips and Phillips 66), the city is rich in the arts and cultural experiences.
+Bartlesville, Oklahoma (population 37,290; source 2020 Census) is located 45 miles north of Tulsa and 20 miles south of the Kansas state line.
+Bartlesville serves as home to the global headquarters of Phillips Petroleum Company (now ConocoPhillips and Phillips 66) and boosts a rich history of art, cultural experiences, and regional significance.